DingNet-Simulator/DingNet/README.md

 Alternatively, run the command `gradlew shadowJar`.
 This will generate a jar file under the build/libs directory: `DingNet-{version}.jar`.

-Similarly to the previously listed commands, `gradlew test` runs the tests for the project and `gradlew chack` extend it performing style check.
+Similarly to the previously listed commands, `gradlew test` runs the tests for the project and `gradlew check` extend it performing style check.

 ## Running the simulator